mschwartz/assembly-tutorial/README.md

 ## ALU

 The cost of having circuitry to add two arbitrary memory locations together is prohibitive.
-You have 1M * 1M add circuits required, and that's just for addition!
+You have 1M x 1M add circuits required, and that's just for addition!

 The math (add) capability is, instead, implemented in the ALU (Arithmetic-Logic Unit) of the CPU.
 The CPU provides some (small) number of general purpose "registers" and the ALU implements the add circuitry just between those registers.